We’re excited to announce a forthcoming project: Remote Reminiscence – Getting Elders Online

 We will do so through recorded video activity sessions, online reminiscence groups and written downloadable resources which can be used distinctly or in conjunction with the sessions.

-This is a way to encourage older people to find new ways to engage with peers, supporting and enabling those 65+ to become part of the new online developments taking place as a result of Covid, and support those finding this difficult, to explore new ways to meet for company and conversation in this digital sphere.
+This is a way to encourage older people to find new ways to engage with peers, supporting and enabling those 65+ to become part of the new online developments taking place as a result of Covid, to support those finding this difficult, and to explore new ways to meet for company and conversation in this digital sphere.

 We work regularly with older people and want to support them to participate in new technological ways of engagement.
 People age 65+ in East Sussex will benefit.
 Over a year, we will develop resources, create activities, promote and run 25 sessions with five groups of older people.

 From this we will be better able to develop our remote reminiscence reach to older people, their families, carers and care homes too which will enable our organisation to become robust whilst also offering services that we previously did in person.
 We also hope it will feed into our potential new online reminiscence training for staff, volunteers and organisations.
-This is an entirely new project for us
+This is an entirely new project for us.

 This project means we will change, adapt and respond to new and future challenges by building strong relationships in and across communities.